-- Baphomet is planning to take over the world in Darklands, and is the final boss.
-Take Your Time, though, the game is more about exploring the Wide Open Sandbox than getting to the credits.
+- Darklands: Baphomet is planning to take over the world, and is the final boss.
+Take Your Time, though, the game is more about exploring the Wide-Open Sandbox than getting to the credits.

 - In Post Mortem, the Head of Baphomet idol allegedly worshiped by the Templars is the main MacGuffin, setting off the events of the game with the murder of an American couple, who were transporting the Head through Paris.

-- Baphomet is a recurring demon in the Shin Megami Tensei franchise, being a member of the Vile race or the Devil Arcana.
-Baphomet typically are early-to-mid-games demons and learn Fire, Dark, and ailments skills.
+- Shin Megami Tensei: Baphomet is a recurring demon, being a member of the Vile race or the Devil Arcana.
+Baphomet typically is an early-to-mid-game demon and learns Fire, Dark, and ailment skills.

 - Broken Sword: The Shadow of the Templars involves the Sword of Baphomet, and the French translation of the game title means "The Knights of Baphomet".

-- Due to its tarot influence, The Arcana depicts the Devil as Baphomet, and the character most associated with the devil, Lucio, is strongly associated with goats in general.
+- The Arcana: Due to its tarot influence, the game depicts the Devil as Baphomet, and the character most associated with the devil, Lucio, is strongly associated with goats in general.